-Indian columnist Gautam Navlakha was arrested in April 2020, and charged in October with committing multiple anti-state crimes.
+Indian columnist Gautam Navlakha was arrested in April 2020 and was charged under the anti-terror Unlawful Activities (Prevention) Act in October.
 Before his arrest, Navlakha told CPJ that he believed he was being targeted for his work as a journalist and human rights activist.
 As of September 2022, his bail petition remained pending at the Bombay High Court.

 On August 28, 2018, police officers from Pune arrested Navlakha during a raid on his home in New Delhi for his alleged links to a Maoist group, but a court ordered his release immediately thereafter, according to news reports.

-In February 2019, Navlakha was free while authorities investigated him under the Unlawful Activities Prevention Act and various sections of the Indian penal code, according to news reports.
+In February 2019, Navlakha remained out of custody while authorities investigated him under the Unlawful Activities (Prevention) Act and various sections of the Indian penal code, according to news reports.
 Authorities accused him of inciting violence during a public gathering in 2018 and being part of a Maoist conspiracy to assassinate Prime Minister Narendra Modi, according to news reports.

-Throughout 2018 and 2019, Navlakha unsuccessfully appealed to courts in Maharashtra state and at the federal level to drop the investigation, according to reports from the time.
-In January 2020, the National Investigation Agency took over his case from the Pune police, and in March the country’s supreme court ordered him to surrender to the agency, according to news reports.
+Throughout 2018 and 2019, Navlakha unsuccessfully appealed to courts in Maharashtra state and at the federal level to drop the investigation.
+In January 2020, the National Investigation Agency (NIA) took over his case from the police, and in March, India’s Supreme Court ordered him to surrender to the agency, according to news reports.
 On April 14, 2020, he turned himself in to the agency, according to reports.

 Days before turning himself in to authorities, Navlakha told CPJ that he maintained his innocence.

-In October 2020, the National Investigation Agency filed a 10,000-page charge sheet accusing Navlakha of communicating with Kashmiri separatists, Pakistani intelligence, and members of a banned Maoist party, and “working against the nation,” according to news reports.
-According to a forensic analysis report released by the Massachusetts-based forensic firm Arsenal Consulting in February, an unknown attacker planted a document entitled “Report on Gautam Navlakha” on the laptop of Rona Wilson, a co-accused in Navlakha’s case, prior to Navlakha’s arrest.
+In October 2020, the NIA filed a 10,000-page charge sheet accusing Navlakha of communicating with Kashmiri separatists, Pakistani intelligence, and members of a banned Maoist party, and “working against the nation,” according to news reports.

-National Investigation Agency spokesperson Jaya Roy did not respond to CPJ’s request for comment via text message.
-CPJ also emailed the Home Ministry, which oversees the National Investigation Agency, but did not receive any reply.
+NIA spokesperson Nitish Kumar did not respond to CPJ’s request for comment via text message.
+CPJ also emailed the Ministry of Home Affairs, which oversees the NIA, but did not receive any reply.